laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

-The purpose of this repository is to provide the necessary tools for a single-command provisioning of a high-availability, Fargate-backed ECS cluster to which you can deploy your application. *The included templates, CircleCI configuration, and shell scripts should be reviewed before you use them in a production environment.*
+The purpose of this repository is to provide the necessary tools for a single-command provisioning of a high-availability, Fargate-backed ECS cluster to which you can deploy your application. *The included templates and shell scripts should be reviewed before you use them in a production environment.*

-The provided Cloud Formation templates can easily be extended to support multiple web services, to integrate with AWS CI/CD tools (in lieu of CircleCI), to use an Auto Scaling Group controlled by CloudWatch, _et cetera_.
+The provided Cloud Formation templates can easily be extended to support multiple web services, to use some other web application framework, to use an Auto Scaling Group controlled by CloudWatch, _et cetera_.

 ## What You'll Get

-After successfully creating the Cloud Formation stack and configuring CircleCI, you'll have:
+After successfully creating the Cloud Formation stack you'll have:

 - a high-availability (multi-AZ) ECS cluster
-- a load balancer routing requests to 2 instances of a Rails 5 application connected to an RDS Postgres database
+- a load balancer routing requests to 2 instances (one in each AZ) of a Rails 5 application connected to an RDS Postgres database
-- zero-downtime deploys from CircleCI to ECS
+- zero-downtime deploys to ECS via AWS Code Pipeline
 - automatic application of cluster-safe migrations
 - centralized logging with CloudWatch
 - a human-readible (kinda) hostname (from the LB) at which you can point your web browser